Karma is the invisible power in our lives. It teaches us. It changes the course of our destiny. It directs all things as we move through life.

 To stop negative karma and produce positive karma, try Shinnyo Buddhism

-Shinnyo Buddhists practice Buddhism as a way to live in a state of nirvana, enjoying inner peace and purity continuously.
-Not only do they strive for their own inner peace, they help others connect to their inner-peace too.
+Shinnyo Buddhists practice Buddhism as a way to live in a state of nirvana.
+They enjoy inner peace and purity continuously.
+They strive for their own inner peace, and for the inner-peace of others.

 Some key Shinnyo Buddhist beliefs include: